Jimmy-Lew/IDAssignment2/README.md

 - [MonkeyType](https://monkeytype.com/) - WPM Calculator to test how fast a user can type
 - [TypeRacer](https://play.typeracer.com/) - A competitive typing game where the user with the highest WPM wins a race
-- [Pokemon](https://static.wikia.nocookie.net/essentialsdocs/images/7/70/Battle.png/revision/latest?cb=20190219202514) - Inspiration for Player Attack UI
+- [Hollow Knights](https://static.wikia.nocookie.net/essentialsdocs/images/7/70/Battle.png/revision/latest?cb=20190219202514) - Inspiration for Player Attack UI